qmclaugh/yodlee_now/README.md

     yodSite.response

-But this gem also has a helper method, sort of great for a quick HTML select if you want the user to choose their institution (see the example of this on the Yodlee developer site, where you can add institutions for your test users):
+The gem also has a helper method, useful for a quick HTML select if you want the user to choose their institution (see the example of this on the Yodlee developer site, where you can add institutions for your test users):

     yodSite.basics

-Once you have the siteId, you can get a login form for that site with:
+Once you have chosen the correct siteId, you can get load a custom login form for that site with:

     @form_fields = yodSite.login_form(siteId)